appuio/techlab/additional-labs/development_environment.md

 ### Documentation und Troubleshooting

 #### iptables
 The local firewall often is a source for issues.
 Docker uses iptables to allow the containers access to the internet.
-It can happen that certain rules conflict with each other.
-Usually a flush of the rule chain after stopping the OpenShift instance with `oc cluster down` helps:
+There's the possibility that certain rules conflict with each other.
+Usually, a flush of the rule chain after stopping the OpenShift instance with `oc cluster down` helps:

 ```bash
 iptables -F